amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-speech-intro/tutorial.md

 The request body has a `config` and `audio` object.
 In `config`, we tell the Speech API how to process the request.
 The `encoding` parameter tells the API which type of audio encoding you're using for the audio file you're sending to the API. `FLAC` is the encoding type for .raw files (see the  [documentation](https://cloud.google.com/speech/reference/rest/v1/speech/recognize#audioencoding) for encoding type for more details). `sample_rate` is the rate in Hertz of the audio data you're sending to the API.
 There are other parameters you can add to your `config` object, but `encoding` and `sample_rate` are the only required ones.

-In the `audio` object, you pass the API the uri of our audio file in Cloud Storage.
+In the `audio` object, you're passing the URI of an audio file in [Google Cloud Storage](https://cloud.google.com/storage/).

 Now you're ready to call the Speech API!

 ## Call the Speech API